telcoworksgrp/php-library/README.md

 # Telecom Corporate PHP Library

 ## Description
-Composer package/library for use with various Telecom Corporate projects
+Composer package/library for use with various Telecom Corporate projects.
+This includes a number of helper and base classes for both  'vanilla' PHP and a variety of PHP based platforms/frameworks.

 ## Installation
 The best way to install this library is using composer.
 Just run this composer command line